mruiter/thermo.fibo/README.md

-# Tempie Fibo Valve Rijder
+# Fibaro Heat Controller - Thermostat Valve
 Until Athom makes it in the main app

 ## Supported devices
-* Fibo Thermo Dingges
+* Fibaro Heat Controller with or without external bluetooth temp sensor